jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 With three.js, it is is possible to assign a color to a vertice.
 It will alter the final color of the face.
-We gonna use that to simulate shaddows at the bottom of building.
+We gonna use that to simulate shadows at the bottom of building.
-First we define the base colors for the part which receive lights, and the ones which get shadows.
+First we define the base colors for the part which receives lights, and the ones which get shadows.

 ```javascript